 Abandoned Vehicles will be Removed

-Abandoned/illegally parked vehicles will be towed immediately when the vehicle is blocking the regularly travelled portion of the roadway and is causing an immediate hazard to other motorists.
-While these situations are sometimes unavoidable, it's important your vehicle is equipped for travel during snowy/icy conditions before venturing out.
-Report abandoned vehicles by calling Kent's non-emergency number, 253-852-2121.
+Abandoned/illegally parked vehicles will be towed immediately when the vehicle is blocking the regularly travelled portion of the roadway.
+Make sure your vehicle is equipped for travel during snowy/icy conditions before venturing out.
+Report abandoned vehicles by calling 253-852-2121.

 - Visit DriveKent.com to get the latest information on road closures.
 This information can be automatically emailed to you as updates are posted.